-Salary isn’t the only tool that recruiters and hiring managers can use to encourage top candidates to accept offers.
+Perks and pay aren’t the only tools that recruiters and hiring managers can use to encourage top candidates to accept offers.
 Company culture is playing an ever-increasing role in the decision-making process, particularly with millennials.
 If you want to tap into this market, you need to start thinking seriously about culture!

 1. Culture starts with hiring

 Culture isn’t just for your employees.
 It starts the moment a candidate first comes across your brand.
 Employer branding is the way that you show candidates what’s special about your company culture.
 It’s your own unique “scent.”
 It’s essential that your hiring process is heavily infused with this scent!

 Candidates might browse your site and read your About Us page, but the formative impression that they’ll have of your company will be based on their interactions with your recruiting team.

 If you’re not careful, you can do some real damage to your employer brand at this stage.

 The companies that sustain high application numbers tend to be the ones that are the best at transmitting their culture to candidates.
 Google is the market leader here.
 They are fantastic at broadcasting their culture of innovation, and have 2 million applications each year to show for it!

 How do you get your company culture across to prospective applicants and give them a great hiring experience?